 - Job Market: Weak

-Public School Ranking: 9
+- Public School Ranking: 9

 Residents, students, and tourists alike can spend their days exploring trails, taking trips to the nearby city of Omaha, or walking around to different museums, such as the Sheldon Museum of Art.
 At night, a popular spot to check out is O Street.
 This area features Club Karma and several other night-life venues.
 The public schools are also well-rated, which is another advantage for those who have young ones.

 The weather in Lincoln consists of humid summers and cold, windy winters.
 Summer temperatures have highs in the 80's and lows in the 50's.
 Winters have highs in the 40's and lows in the teens.

-The job growth here has increased by 1.5% over the last year and in ten years, is predicted to have increased by 31.1%.
+The job growth here has decreased by -2.15% over the last year and in ten years, is predicted to have increased by 31.12%.
 Prominent industries to work for include insurance and financial services, manufacturing, agriculture, transportation, and the service industry.
-The biggest companies to work for in Lincoln are Duncan Aviation, Railcrew Xpress, Bryan Health, Nebraska.gov, and the Transportation Service Bureau.
+The biggest companies to work for in Lincoln are University of Nebraska System, Nelnet, Crete Carrier, Concord Hospitality and Lincoln Public Schools.

-The cost of living in this city is below the U.S. average, and housing remains the largest contributor to its price.
+The cost of living in this city is below the US average, and housing remains the largest contributor to its price.
 Lincoln has maintained its reputation of having impressive schools, an affordable living cost, and an active art culture.
 If you're someone who is looking for a home with similar qualities, you should consider the city of Lincoln.